Bogdanp/cedar/README.md

 ## The Cedar language

-A Cedar specification consists of zero or more toplevel declarations.
+A Cedar specification consists of one or more toplevel declarations.
 All top level declarations must be valid `enum`s, `union`s, `record`s or `fn`s.